Introduction

 Current Sinking Fund

-The current Sinking Fund is £10k, as at April 2024.
+The current Sinking Fund is £60k, as at June 2026.